fiskl-accounting/help-docs/docs/Core-Features/Accounting/Journal-Entry-Guides/create-ar-transactions.md

 Fiskl simplifies the management of your Accounts Receivable for invoices and their payments:

-1. **Invoice Creation**: Each time you generate an invoice, Fiskl automatically creates an Accounts Receivable (AR) record.
+1. **Invoice creation**: Each time you generate an invoice, Fiskl automatically creates an Accounts Receivable (AR) record.
 This AR entry is an asset, representing the income you expect to receive from your customer
-1. **Receiving Payments**: When a payment is received for an invoice, whether it's partial or in full, Fiskl automatically updates the AR transactions to reflect the payment, reducing the outstanding balance accordingly"
+1. **Receiving payments**: When a payment is received for an invoice, whether it's partial or in full, Fiskl automatically updates the AR transactions to reflect the payment, reducing the outstanding balance accordingly"

 This automation ensures your AR is always up-to-date and accurately reflects your outstanding customer payments.